 Read on for some examples of how this ethos plays out through local initiatives, sparked through both public and private sector initiatives.

 E.C.O.
 Eureka is a hub of city-wide environmental and conservation resources that enhance the quality of life across the community while serving as a driving force for local environmental stewardship.
-Citizens use the website to find out about upcoming events, to pledge their commitment to key issues, and to learn more about relevant city policies and recycling standards.
+Citizens use the website to find out about upcoming events, pledge their commitment to key issues, and learn more about relevant city policies and recycling standards.

 In August of 2019, the City of Eureka launched “Zero Waste Eureka,” an aggressive initiative designed to provide citizens with innovative approaches to reducing waste.
 The City set a public goal of transforming the community into a zero-waste leader by creating a circular economy where waste materials that are recycled can be reused as raw materials by industry instead of being exported to other countries.
 The city is also working to encourage citizens to thoughtfully consider refusing, reducing, reusing, and recycling everything they consume or encounter until nothing is sent to landfills.